meterio/WarringStakes/README.md

 | 9100                 | node explorers             |

 2. Become a candidate
-In the desktop wallet, under the "Candidates" tab, you could self elect to be a candidate for delegate node by staking at least 300 MTRG tokens and input all the required information for your node.
-When filling in the "Candidate" page, you will have to name your validator, put in the IP address of your node and also submit the public key used to sign the block proposals (this is the BLS key for the node running the validator, you could find it under the $METER_DATA_PATH/public.key, its corresponding private key is in the master.key file) You could have other accounts delegate their votes to you as well to increase the chance of becoming a delegate node.
+In the desktop wallet, under the "Candidates" tab, you could self elect to be a candidate for delegate node by staking at least 2000 MTRG tokens and input all the required information for your node.
+When filling in the "Candidate" page, you will have to name your validator, put in the IP address of your node, select whether you want to system to automatically participate in the onchain MTRG auction for you (enable autobid) and also submit the public key used to sign the block proposals (this is the BLS key for the node running the validator, you could find the key in $METER_DATA_PATH/public.key file, its corresponding private key is in the master.key file) You could have other accounts delegate their votes to you as well to increase the chance of becoming a delegate node.
 The candidate transaction is recorded immediately and the node could start to receive votes.
 However, the votes won't be counted until the next k-block even with enough votes.
 You could check the list of candidate nodes through http://IPaddrOfYourNode:8669/staking/candidates or inside the wallet.

+The votes for each validator automatically increases at 5% annualized rate to encourage validator to stay in long term. if you uncandidate and recandidate, you will lose these bonus votes.
+Whenever you uncandidate and undelegate, it will take one week before the tokens become unbounded and transferrable.

 Please be aware that the public.key file in the docker container is generated when the container is launched.
 If you start a container from scratch, the public.key will be different from the one you used for the "Candidate" transaction.
 You could either "Uncandidate" and "Candidate" again with the new public key or change the public key to the one you used before.

-Your node will automatically pick up by our [testnet monitor page](http://monitor.warringstakes.meter.io/d/SmVLEYaZz/node-dashboard?orgId=1&refresh=1s) once you successfully become a candidate.
+Your node will automatically pick up by our [Meter Scan](https://scan-warringstakes.meter.io/pos) once you successfully become a candidate.

 Please be aware that the candidate transaction require tokens that are not staked.
 If you want to make any changes to the candidate information, currently the system requires to wait at least 7 days.
 In case you made any mistakes, the fastest way maybe to Uncandidate.
 After uncandidate, the tokens will still be in locked mode, you could use them to vote your self, but could not use them to candidate yourself.
 If you unbound the tokens, it will take 30 days for these tokens to be unlocked.